Read Time: 3-minute article

 This content is categorized as:

-With today’s retirees living longer, more active lives, making sure you have adequate income for a lengthy retirement is more important than ever.
+With today’s retirees living longer, more active lives, making sure you have adequate income for a lengthy retirement can be more important than ever.
 A fixed indexed annuity (FIA) may help you map out a sound income plan for the years ahead.

 Want guaranteed income?
 Consider a fixed indexed annuity.